SAGEHILL STABLES

 The improved health and well-being you will gain from horseback riding, or even just interacting with horses on the ground, will trickle down into other aspects of your life, creating a positive, happier lifestyle.

-New Research on the Health Benefits of Horseback Riding to Children and Youth
+New Research on the Physical and Emotional Health Benefits of Horseback Riding to Children and Youth

 Here are some research articles with free access so you can read about the amazing benefits horses have on youth.